briansteeleca/bms-portfolio-grid/README.md

 This is a custom Beaver Builder module (based on the native Beaver Builder Posts module) that displays posts as a filterable, flip-card grid.

-*This is NOT a product – it was created to meet my needs of a project.
+*This is NOT a product – I created it to meet the needs of a project.
 If it doesn't do what you require, you're welcome to fork it, grab the code and modify it to your liking, or even download and delete it just for something to do.*

 ## Requirements
  - Beaver Builder plugin
- - Portfolio custom post type (You can use the Portfolio Post Type plugin)
+ - Portfolio custom post type (You can use the Portfolio Post Type plugin.)

 ## Installation
 - Follow steps 1 & 2 here: https://www.wpbeaverbuilder.com/custom-module-documentation/